Jabb0/FastFlow3D/README.md

 Have a look at the `run.sh` shell scripts and the available parameters of the train.py script.

+This project has been built for usage with Weights & Biases as a logging service, thus logging with WnB is supported via command line arguments.

 ## Visualization
 To create a visualization of the point clouds with ground truth and predicted data use the `visualization.py` script.